Compiled from my ten-part series at Capital Research Center

 According to the German Sonntagszeitung, she represented “the other, decent Romania.”
 Her numerous awards included 2008 European Woman of the Year from the International Association for the Promotion of Women of Europe.

 The Senate eventually impeached Băsescu in 2007, and Macovei was soon replaced along with other Băsescu loyalists.
-Her career, however, did not come to an end.
-She ultimately went on to win a seat in the European Parliament in 2009.
+Her political career, however, did not end.
+She won a seat in the European Parliament in 2009.

-When confronted in a 2011 interview on Romanian public television about the DNA prosecutors’ abysmal conviction rates, Macovei blamed it on corrupt judges failing to do their jobs.
+When confronted in a 2011 interview on Romanian public television about the DNA prosecutors’ abysmal non-conviction rates, Macovei blamed it on corrupt judges’ failing to do their jobs.

 “There are some judges that issue arrest warrants,” she said.
 “Good for them!
 We see there are some judges that convict.
 Good for them!”
 But delaying convictions remained a serious criticism of the biannual European Commission Evaluation Reports.
 “That’s why we entered the European Union, to play by rules — by their rules!”